Murder, Most Un-Scripted

 Jessia Hoffman is a Bay Area-based performer, educator, freelance writer, and arts administrator.
 With over ten years of improv experience, Jessia has taught for BATS Improv, directed the Stanford Improvisors, coached the Aragon Improv Team, and studied on both coasts.
 Select theatre credits: writer/director of Sheila, an original play; co-creator of Gravity: A New(tonian) Musical; guest improviser in Un-Scripted’s Foglandia; Lisi in The Man in the Ceiling workshop; Tracy Turnblad in Hairspray; Dot/Marie in Sunday in the Park with George.
 Jessia holds a B.A. from Stanford University in English with a focus in Creative Writing, a minor in Spanish, and Interdisciplinary Honors in the Arts.

-Ana Nelson is an improviser based in San Francisco, CA, playing on stage and in the tech booth.
+Ana is an improviser based in San Francisco, CA, playing on stage and in the tech booth.
 She has created and directed On the Rocks, a fully improvised, semi-costumed stage play set at a 1950s cocktail party, and Grendel's Grinches, an improvised epic inspired by oral traditional literature.
-Other performance credits include Attack of the Scenes, Split Decision, and numerous student shows at BATS Improv.
-She is a member of RagTag Improv and has performed as a guest with Phasers on Stun and The Iron Stage.
-Her website is seeanaplay.com
+Other performance credits include Attack of the Scenes, Split Decision, RagTag Improv, guest performances with Phasers on Stun and The Iron Stage, and numerous student shows at BATS Improv.
+Her website is seeanaplay.com.